(Zuul is defeated by God Mars

 - Many of the byouma in Hokenshitsu no Shinigami

-- The aliens in the seinen manga Parasyte, but only they manage to reach their host's head.
+- The aliens in the seinen manga Parasyte, but only if they manage to reach their host's head.
 The protagonist manages to trap an alien in his right hand.

 - One of the latter theories presented in Higurashi no Naku Koro ni, is that Hinamizawa Syndrome is caused by parasites who live inside humans.
 Hifumi Takano said that the parasites will control a person's thoughts, leading them to become paranoid and developing a persecution complex.
 In Tsumihoroboshi, Rena's theory that she got later on in the arc from Miyo Takano's scrapbooks fits this Trope to a T.